soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 category: [codes, datasets]
 excerpt: "Resources for data science are anything but scarce.
 However..."
 ---
 Resources for data science are anything but scarce.
 However, finding concise, to-the-point, useful, and thought-provoking resources isn’t as common as one might think.
 Below, I’ve curated a list of resources that I've found succinct, straightforward, practical, and stimulating.
-The list follows, roughly, the order in which research might be conducted and covers a broad scope of data science topics, from hypothesis testing to NLP and machine learning.

 _This post will be updated periodically as I discover new gems._